wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ##### Note on Configuration Precedence

-All wavefront proxy configuration options should be available via explict fields in the custom resource.
+Most wavefront proxy configuration options should be available via explicit fields in the custom resource.
 That is our recommendation.
 However, it is also possible to specify options as proxy command line parameters in the `dataExport.wavefrontProxy.args` field.
 If both are used, the operator will allow it at this time, but the custom resource field will take precidence.

 For example, if you specify `--histogramDistListenerPorts 40123` in `dataExport.wavefrontProxy.args` and `dataExport.wavefrontProxy.histogram.port: 40000`,